 Compliance, Applicability and Finality of Rules

 - Compliance with and Applicability of the Rules: All Classrooms, Teachers, Schools, Citizen Challenge entrants and any other participants in the Challenge agree to comply with these Rules.
-When the term “Challenge” is used in these Rules, it includes, but is not limited to, the Challenge Assignments, the Video Contest, Citizen Challenge and the Energy Educator of the Year, as applicable.
-All terms and conditions of these Rules apply equally to, but are not limited to, the Video Contest, the Citizens Challenge and the Energy Educator of the Year Awards, collectively or individually, as applicable.
+When the term “Challenge” is used in these Rules, it includes, but is not limited to, the Challenge Assignments, the Video Contest, Citizen Challenges and the Energy Educator of the Year, as applicable.
+All terms and conditions of these Rules apply equally to, but are not limited to, the Video Contest, the Citizens Challenges and the Energy Educator of the Year Awards, collectively or individually, as applicable.

 - Disqualification from Challenge: The Challenge Sponsors reserve the right, in their sole discretion, to disqualify any Classroom, Teacher, School, Citizen Challenge entrant or any other participant in the Challenge that does not comply with the Rules or with any subsequent instructions provided as part of the Challenge.
 A Classroom’s failure to adhere to the Rules, as determined by the Challenge Sponsors in their sole discretion, will also render the Classroom ineligible to participate in any future Challenge and ineligible for any current or future Challenge rewards, prizes or compensation of any kind.

-- Finality of Rules and Discretion of Challenge Sponsors: These Rules are final on all matters relating to the Challenge, including, but not limited to, the Challenge Assignments, the Video Contest, Citizen Challenge and the Energy Educator of the Year, as applicable.
-All decisions of the Challenge Sponsors on all matters, including but not limited to: the ability or eligibility of a Classroom, Teacher, School, Citizen Challenge entrant or any other participant in the Challenge to participate in the Challenge; Challenge Points awarded; verification of Challenge Assignments; winning a Prize, are within the sole discretion of the Challenge Sponsors and are final with no right of appeal or review whatsoever.
+- Finality of Rules and Discretion of Challenge Sponsors: These Rules are final on all matters relating to the Challenge, including, but not limited to, the Challenge Assignments, the Video Contest, Citizen Challenges and the Energy Educator of the Year, as applicable.
+All decisions of the Challenge Sponsors on all matters, including but not limited to: the ability or eligibility of a Classroom, Teacher, School, Citizen Challenge entrant or any other participant in the Challenge to participate in the Challenge; Challenge Points awarded; verification of Challenge Assignments; and winning a Prize, are within the sole discretion of the Challenge Sponsors and are final with no right of appeal or review whatsoever.